 DBeaver offers you the ability to use most of its features with a keyboard and screen readers.
 Here you will find a guidelines on how to use DBeaver without a mouse in some common cases.

-Note: DBeaver is tested mainly for use with NVDA screen reader and Windows keyboard shortcuts.
+Note: DBeaver is tested primarily with standard Windows keyboard shortcuts for accessibility.

 Structure and navigation